nextgis/docs_ngweb/source/layers.rst

    Create resource dialog for WMS connection

-Enter the name of the resource that will be displayed in the administrative interface.
+Enter the name of the resource that will be displayed in the administrator interface.
 Not to be confused with layer name in a database.

 "Keyname" field is optional.